crashGG/RetroArch-Minimal-Builds/README.md

 # RetroArch Minimal Windows Builds

-Github Actions Windows builds of RetroArch with features disabled during compilation to reduce filesize and the amount of .dll files needed.

 ## The Minimal build disables:
 - qt (desktop interface)
 - ffmpeg (audio and video file playback)